orphanlol/school-cheats/README.md

 ## Proxies
 Proxies bypass the filter and allow you to view most pages.
 Some pages may be blocked.
 Note: I did not make these, so they may log your personal information that you enter onto them.
 Use at your own risk.
 ### [Holy Unblocker](https://mxrdlup.org)
-Cool unblocker, can be a bit laggy (works at school, doesn't work at home*)
+Cool unblocker, very laggy, some pages may not load (works at school, doesn't work at home*)
 ### [Rammerhead](https://achievementnetwork.ga/)
 Barebones web proxy with cookies storage available (works at home, doesn't work at school*)
 <br> *At my particular school